 If you dont have one already, set up a presence on Purpleport.
 A free account is fine for now, but a premium account is decent value at around £4/mo, and gets you more exposure in a greater number of search results.

 Stay off the Purpleport forums.
 Don’t even read them.
 They’re full of absolute bellends.
 It’s a great place for castings though – which is essentially a classified ad looking for other creatives to work with.
 Castings are posted by photographers for models, and also by models looking for photographers.

 Start putting together a decent and varied wardrobe of clothes.
 Look for statemenet pieces as well as “supporting ” items like leggings, shoes and tops.
 Keep an eye out in charity shops for things like ball gowns, summer dresses and oversized accessories.
 Pick up some vintage pieces, look for items with texture, such as rippled jeans/tops, or themed items such as Tie-Dye or Stetson hats.
 Attention to detail is everything.
 Make sure everything is clean though.
 Throw a small towel into your modelling bag too.
 Experienced models will be able to help you more on this.

 As said above, your mirror is your best friend.
-If you dont have a full length mirror, get one.
+If you dont have a full length mirror, get one, or use your phone.
 A good photographer will help you with posing, but a good model wont need that.
 Check out your inspiration folder and copy the poses – again and again.
 Think of it like playing an instrument.
-The shoot is your moment on-stage but there’s hours/months of practice that nobody else sees, but those hours make the difference between a clarinet solo, and a primary school recorder.
+The shoot is your moment on-stage but there are long hours of practice that nobody else sees, that make the difference between a good shot and a great shot.